csicar/pskt/README.md

 ### Troubleshooting

 When compiling with `kotlinc` you might get some weird errors like `OutOfMemory` exceptions.
-For some reason compiling in Intellij or Android Studio will solve that problem.
+This can be fixed by using a gradle build script.
+See [kotlin test](https://github.com/csicar/pskt/tree/kotlin/kotlin/build.gradle) for an example.

 Implementation
 --------------